NoNameItem/read-comics/docs/doc-style.md

    - Read this doc-style.md file to ensure compliance
    - Check adjacent docs for terminology consistency
    - Use relative links for cross-references

+6. **Do NOT include full function implementations in documentation:**
+   - Document method signatures, parameters, return values, and behavior
+   - DO NOT paste entire function code
+   - Show only small config snippets (1-3 lines) or brief call examples when needed
+   - Focus on WHAT a function does, not HOW it's implemented in detail

 **This rule applies across all sessions.
 Do not skip or abbreviate these requirements.**